kiteretro/Super-AIO/README.md

 You can run this as a cronjob with `crontab Super-AIO/release/saio/cronSAIO.txt`

+Place the `autostart.sh` in `/opt/retropie/configs/all/autostart.sh` and then configure the `/boot/config-saio.txt` file for the boot mode

 To enable USB sound, copy the `asound.conf` into `/etc/` (`sudo cp Super-AIO/release/saio/asound.conf /etc/`)

 ### Flasher